AwalaApp/poc/README.md

 ### Running the PoC

-You can now start the gateways and the Twitter API adapter by running the script `bin/run-servers` (it will run the three processes in the foreground).
+You can now start the gateways and the Twitter API adapter by running `npm start` (it will run the three processes in the foreground).
 Press Ctrl+C to stop them.

 At this point you're ready to see Relaynet in action.
 You can do the following, for example: